stoeffel/redux-elm-middleware/README.md

 import createElmMiddleware from 'redux-elm-middleware' import { reducer as elmReducer } from 'redux-elm-middleware'

+// Import your Elm Reducer
+import Elm from '../build/elm'

 const reducer = combineReducers({
   elm: elmReducer
   // ...middlewares